FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/subaccountid.md

 A sub account ID is a provider assigned identifier assigned to a sub account.

 The SubAccountId column MUST be present in the billing data.
-This column MUST be of type String and MUST NOT contain null values.
-Where a provider doesn't support a sub account construct (only has a billing account), use the BillingAccountId value.
+This column MUST be of type String.
+If a provider supports a sub account construct, that value MUST appear in this column.
+If a provider does not support a sub account construct (only has a billing account) or does support a sub account construct, but the charge does not apply to a sub account, the SubAccountId column MUST be null.

 [Link to Appendix]()